Improved Lentiviral Vector Biomanufacturing for Cell and Gene Therapy Applications

 Current production processes, in which host mammalian cells are used to generate

 lentivirus, are inefficient, resulting in low yields, lack of scalability, and high biomanufacturing costs.
+With clinical trials and FDA approval of T-cell immunotherapy, efficient lentiviral production processes appropriate for large scale manufacturing are needed.

 The aim of the NIIMBL-funded project was to provide the industry with a lentivirus production process that yields large quantities of highly potent vector with fast facility turnaround times.